 - IWB Post

-Started out as a teacher in a Mumbai school, Lina Ashar was amongst the first to introduce the concept of the pre-school in India.
+She started out as a teacher in a Mumbai school, and Lina Ashar was amongst the first to introduce the concept of the pre-school in India.

 Surprised to see the narrow scope and redundant approach towards education in India, she set up Kangaroo Kids Preschool in Mumbai.
 Since then, there was no looking back.